aronwc/mlsm/papers/sadilek12modeling/rwang33.md

 Using the Twitter Search API, they collected a sample of public tweets that originated from the New York City (NYC) metropolitan area.
 The collection period was one month long and started on May 18, 2010.

 ##Experiments
-Step 1: Manual traing the classfiers and coming out the final SVM Cf;
+Step 1: Manual training the classfiers and coming out the final SVM Cf;
 Step 2: Using their algorithm and method to handle the data and generating the results of the functions with several parameteres;
 Step 3: Analyzing the interaction of these parametersm, such as time, encounters,  number of sick friends and so on.